All Spokane County Libraries are currently opened to the public.

-Conference and meeting rooms are currently closed for public use.
-On July 6, these spaces will be available during open hours for reservations and walk-in use when not used for storage or by staff.
+Conference and meeting rooms are available during open hours for reservations and walk-in use when not used for storage or by staff.
+(Updated July 6, 2021)

 The Lab at North Spokane Library and The Studio at Spokane Valley Library are closed at this time.

 DVDs and music CDs are not available through the interlibrary loan program.

 Many of our Library of Things items are unavailable at this time.